JustinPLee/WikiGraph/README.md

 ## Picture of result
 ![alt text](https://github.com/JustinPLee/WikiGraph/blob/main/Earth-D2-R0.015.png?raw=true)
 This graph shows related links (nodes) connected to other links by edges.
 I started with Earth as the Wikipedia subject using a depth of two and a ratio of 0.015.
 By looking at the connected edges, I can trace a link's connections to its origin.

+[TODO]
+Allow ratio to be modified from main and pass it as a parameter